 Shoyu is brewed for months instead of the usual weeks and then aged for even more flavor.
 Japanese soy sauce also contains less salt than the Chinese version, no artificial colorants and it does contain koji, the same mold that is used to brew sake.
 The most well-known Japanese soy sauce brand worldwide is Kikkoman that is exported all over the world.

-Soy sauce is used as the base of almost every sauce for Japanese dishes, usually in a mixture of mirin (cooking sake), dashi, and sugar.
+Soy sauce is used as the base of almost every sauce for Japanese dishes.
+Usually, it is used in a mixture of mirin (cooking sake), dashi, and sugar.
 It is also used to pour over foods like sushi and sashimi, rice with toppings, and salads.
-If you are interested in how soy sauce is made, there are several places in Japan that you can visit to learn more about the production process like the Kikkoman factory in Noda.
+If you are interested in how soy sauce is made, there are several places in Japan that you can visit.
+You can learn more about the production process like the Kikkoman factory in Noda.